kubeflow/kubeflow/README.md

 * [Twitter](http://twitter.com/kubeflow)
 * [Mailing List](https://groups.google.com/forum/#!forum/kubeflow-discuss)

-There is a [proposal](https://docs.google.com/document/d/1dmErPUmqqKMOe4L0ZHQglSdgDguCM4SzlsEdYXRMIDA/edit#) on google doc to define the scope and expectations on Kubeflow, please comment and share your thoughts to shape the future of the project!
+There is a [proposal](https://docs.google.com/document/d/1dmErPUmqqKMOe4L0ZHQglSdgDguCM4SzlsEdYXRMIDA/edit#) to define the scope and expectations of Kubeflow, please comment and share your thoughts to shape the future of the project!

 ## Usage